uv-software/PCANBasic-Wrapper/Deployment.md

 1. Click on `Draft a new release` in the [GitHub](https://github.com/uv-software/PeakCAN-Wrapper) repo.
 2. Fill out all required fields:
-  - Tag version: e.g `v0.2.1` (cf. semantic versioning)
+  - Tag version: e.g `v0.4.5` (cf. semantic versioning)
   - Target: `main` (default branch)
-  - Release title: e.g. `Release of June 3, 2021`
+  - Release title: e.g. `Release of August 25, 2023`
   - Change-log: list all major changes, e.g. from commit comments
   - Assets: drag and drop the artifacts archive (see above)
 3. Click on `Publish release`.
-4. That´s all folks!
+4. That�s all folks!

 ### Announcement